 Big Lick Brewing Company

 Swiping its moniker from the town’s original name, Big Lick Brewing Company is where it’s at when it comes to local beer.
-From small batch brews to sours, this local craft brewery knows what its doing.
+From small-batch brews to sours, this local craft brewery knows what it’s doing.

-Make sure to request a tour in advance to see the interior behind-the-scenes of this 15 BBL brewery.
+Make sure to request a tour in advance to see the interior behind-the-scenes action of this 15 BBL brewery.